cwru-robotics/swarm_robots/aion_robot/README.md

 the `aion.launch` file.

-First send your changes to the board, `cd` into `aion_robot`, and `docker build -t aion_control` from there.
+First send your changes to the board, `cd` into `aion_robot`, and `docker build -t aion_control .` from there.
 If you'd like to skip the next step, you may instead run `docker-compose build` to build both images.
 ## Changing the Realsense code